 In the past year, Dr. Patterson tracked progress on attainment of course learning objective, based on test results in several, but not all courses.
-His assessment matrices for the current year are included in Appendix D. For example, in the Strategic Management course in Spring 2015, on exam 2, 58.6% of students had what could be considered a C or better answer on the questions covering objective 10.
+His assessment matrices for the current year are included in Appendix

+F. For example, in the Strategic Management course in Spring 2015, on exam 2, 58.6% of students had what could be considered a C or better answer on the questions covering objective 10.
 This objective is concerned with the responses to competitive challenges by other firms, especially challenges to incumbent firms posed by new entrants.
 After analyzing the results, the probable reason for the weak result was that a very hard question was posed in 2015, versus a somewhat easier question in 2014.
 A different pair of questions will be used in Fall 2015, and the topic will be carefully explained in the lecture - discussion over this topic.
+In Fall 2015, students achieved 81.3% satisfactory results on questions covering the same objective.

 Dr. Hammett and Ms. Phillips use a spreadsheet developed by Dr. Hammett to track results by objective on pre and post-tests in their courses.
-The spreadsheet allows them to determine to what extent students have achieved the learning objectives for the class (See Appendix D for examples of their results).
+The spreadsheet allows them to determine to what extent students have achieved the learning objectives for the class (See Appendix F for examples of Dr. Hammett's results).
 They are both using these results to modify lectures, homework assignments, and tests to strengthen those areas that show weakness.
-In Cost Accounting, a analysis of the assessment pre/post-test allowed Dr. Hammett to see those areas in which students showed strong understanding, and a reduction in emphasis on those topics and increased emphasis on areas in which students were weaker.
+In Cost Accounting, an analysis of the assessment pre/post-test allowed Dr. Hammett to see those areas in which students showed strong understanding, and a reduction in emphasis on those topics and increased emphasis on areas in which students were weaker.
 For Auditing and Forensic Accounting, Dr. Hammett is attempting strengthen accounting students ability to deal with abstract concepts.

 Individual faculty members assign papers, give essay and multiple choice tests, portfolios, and project assignments, but these are not evaluated by the entire faculty or by the School of Business Assessment Committee.
-During the 2014-15 academic year, we have no evidence of UNIT decisions made based on the assessment exam or on individual faculty assessment activities, but individual decisions about course material did occur, as indicated above.
+During the 2015-16 academic year, we have no evidence of UNIT decisions made based on the assessment exam or on individual faculty assessment activities, but individual decisions about course material did occur, as indicated above.